Vi19Z/VI19Z/docs/explanation/task_workflows.md

   arguments: inputs[0]
 ```

-This task demonstrates the power and flexibility of Julep's workflow system, allowing for complex, multi-step processes that can interact with various tools and models to achieve sophisticated outcomes.
+This task demonstrates the power and flexibility of VI19Z's workflow system, allowing for complex, multi-step processes that can interact with various tools and models to achieve sophisticated outcomes.